jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 s11_id s11_guard k_guard s1_guard j_guard
 ```

-The ID event handler of **s11** is just a function call, but we can see that after calling the handler function, all *completion guards* of **s11** and its ancestors are evaluated.
+The **ID** event handler in **s11** is just a function call, but after the handler function runs, all *completion guards* for **s11** and its ancestors are evaluated.
+Notice that **s1**, the parent state, also has an **ID** event handler, but it’s completely ignored here.
+This is effectively programming-by-difference: parent states can define common behavior for multiple child states, while each child can override specific handlers as needed.

 ### **s11** ← **D** [cond() => false]